elidoran/endeo/README.md

 **endeo** => **en** code + **de** code = **o** bject

+See the [Vocabulary](#d-vocabulary) section to make it easier to understand my references.

 The majority of encode and decode work is done by packages [enbyte](https://www.npmjs.com/package/enbyte) and [debyte](https://www.npmjs.com/package/debyte).
 Their perspective is about the values they're given to encode and decode.
 For example, enbyte encodes `{}` as `EMPTY_OBJECT` and endeo encodes it as `[OBJECT, TERMINATOR]` (at top-level).

 The [endeo](https://www.npmjs.com/package/endeo) package has the over-arching perspective of encoding and decoding values in sequence and handling streaming.
 It's possible to use [enbyte](https://www.npmjs.com/package/enbyte) and [debyte](https://www.npmjs.com/package/debyte) directly for a variety of uses.
 My main focus is on [endeo](https://www.npmjs.com/package/endeo) and providing all the features.